M7Tro/educationalProjects/chatApp/README.md

 I fixed it.
 The problem was that I was storing an object that contains user data and called json without converting it to actual json.
 When I used JSON.parse to retrieve it, it got error because of receiving an object instead of a string.

 I also need to fix color of the text in the input field.

+Nice. fixed it all.
+I am genius (yesterday I felt the dumbest f*ck on the planet).

+I am going to try to do it myself.
+It is essentially same stuff.
+You add state to track inputs.
+You create a hook that returns asynchronous login function and a loading state.
+And perhas raise a toast on success/error.